 \subsection{Spectroscopically confirmed GCs}

-We {studied} the spectroscopically confirmed sample of GCs of the Fornax cluster from the recent catalogue produced by \cite{Chaturvedi22}.
-Reanalysing data of the Fornax cluster taken using the Visible Multi-Object Spectrograph (VIMOS) at the Very Large Telescope (VLT) \citep{pota18} and adding literature work, they have produced the most extensive GC radial velocity catalogue of the Fornax cluster \citep[see][for details]{Chaturvedi22}, comprising more than 2300 confirmed GCs. {The faintest GC has $m_g=24.2$\,mag.} They used a Gaussian modelling mixture technique to divide the GC population into red and blue GCs, with $g-i \sim 1.0$\,mag as separating color, which we adopt in our analysis.
+We {studied} the spectroscopically confirmed sample of GCs of the Fornax cluster from the recent catalog produced by \cite{Chaturvedi22}.
+Reanalyzing data of the Fornax cluster taken using the Visible Multi-Object Spectrograph (VIMOS) at the Very Large Telescope (VLT) \citep{pota18} and adding literature work, they have produced the most extensive GC radial velocity catalog of the Fornax cluster \citep[see][for details]{Chaturvedi22}, comprising more than 2300 confirmed GCs. {The faintest GC has $m_g=24.2$\,mag.} They used a Gaussian modeling mixture technique to divide the GC population into red and blue GCs, with $g-i \sim 1.0$\,mag as separating color, which we adopt in our analysis.